brendan-ch/personal-website/content/work/standard-catalog.md

 # Attributions

 *All digital sketches were created using Excalidraw.
-The final prototype was designed using Figma, and the typeface used is Greycliff CF.*
+The final prototype was designed using Figma, and the typeface used is Greycliff CF. All icons were designed using Figma.*

 Image credits, in order presented:
 - [UX Indonesia on Unsplash](https://unsplash.com/photos/qC2n6RQU4Vw)